telerik/kendo-ui-core/docs/framework/mvvm/bindings/source.md

     </select>

+### Select Source Binding to Non-Primitive Values

-The `source` binding could also populate a `select` from an array of non-primitive objects.
-The `data-text-field` and `data-value-field` attributes are used to specify how the value and content of the `option` elements would be bound.
+The `source` binding could also populate a `select` element from an array of non-primitive objects.
+The `data-text-field` and `data-value-field` attributes are used to specify how the value and content of the `option` elements are going to be bound.

-### Source binding of a select element to array of non-primitive objects
+The example below demonstrates source binding of a `select` element to an array of non-primitive values.

+###### Example

     <select data-text-field="name" data-value-field="id"
            data-bind="source: products"></select>